Advertising campaigns over $1 million

 After the campaign is completed

-You will need to submit a post-campaign effectiveness report the DCS team within three months of campaign completion.
+You will need to submit a post-campaign effectiveness report to the DCS team within three months of campaign completion.
 It identifies campaign results against objectives, key learnings and recommendations for future campaigns.

 Learn more about evaluation